KuangjuX/minikernel/README.md

 # minikernel
-A minimal kernel which run on RVirt.
+## Introduction
+minikernel is minimal RISC -V kernel written in Rust.
+Its goal is able to run on RVirt hypervisor.
+It'll also be used in [ThunderVirt](https://github.com/KuangjuX/ThunderVirt) for test.